grafana/opentelemetry-workshop-2023/lab-1/README.md

 Things to know:

 * The app uses a `PeriodicExportingMetricReader` for each exporter.
 Notice the configurable export interval that is set to `5000ms`.
-* The app uses two exporters: `ConsoleMetricExporter` and `OTLPMetricExporter`.
-These serve the same purposes as `ConsoleSpanExporter` and `OTLPSpanExporter` from the traces instrumentation.
+* The app uses a `ConsoleMetricExporter` that serves the same purpose as the `ConsoleSpanExporter` from the traces instrumentation.
 * The app uses a custom `meter` to track and increment the number of requests to the `/` handler.

 **Step 2.** Run the app: `APP=python-flask/3-metrics docker-compose up --build`